ortunoflores/WP-REST-CustomPostField/README.md

 `

 ## How to call get all CPF data from
-	// [https://bronceylana.com/excerciseFer/wp-json/wp/v2/my-cpf/] -- The plugin it is published on this site [http://site.com/wp-json/wp/v2/{{cpf_slug}}/](http://site.com/wp-json/wp/v2/{{cpf_slug}}/)
+	// [https://bronceylana.com/excerciseFer/wp-json/wp/v2/my-cpf/] -- The plugin is published on this site [http://site.com/wp-json/wp/v2/{{cpf_slug}}/](http://site.com/wp-json/wp/v2/{{cpf_slug}}/)